geogramdotcom/csrf-angular-tutorial/angular-stateful/README.md

 ## Development server

+Run `npm install`
-Run `npm run start` to launch  angular on port 4200 Run `npm run server-stateful` to launch express (server) on port 8080.
+Run `ng build` to create a compiled app `/dist/angular-stateful` Run `npm run server-stateful` to launch express (server) on port 8080.

-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+Navigate to `http://localhost:8080/`.
+The application will automatically reload if you change any of the server.js settings.

+The server is using Angular pre-compiled files located in `/dist/angular-stateful` so that the server is running on the same port as the Angular web app.
+This is to avoid any issues with CORS blocking requests.

-### Breakdown:
+### Version:
-Located in `scripts` within the package.json: node server.js & run this server in the background ng serve & run this service in the foreground fg move the most recently backgrounded shell into the foreground
+Node v18.12.1 (install a node manager `nvm` if you'd like to switch versions)